nodeGame/nodegame/doc/README.md

 ### How to write a client

 The server architecture is very flexible, and a client can be written mostly in any programming language able to implement web sockets.
-However, the +*nodeGame*+ client library is for now available in javascript only, therefore the only two enviroment where it can be run are the browser, and Node.js.
+However, the `nodeGame` client library is for now available in javascript only, therefore the only two enviroment where it can be run are the browser, and Node.js.
 Herein, two examples follows.

 #### nodeGame client in a browser